 The 1808 $2½ Capped Bust (Quarter Eagle)

-Numismatists call the 1808 $2.50 Capped Bust a “stopper coin.”
-(Stoppers are the coins that have historically presented the greatest difficulty in completing a set.)
+Collectors call the 1808 $2.50 Capped Bust a “stopper coin.”
+(Stoppers are the coins that present the greatest difficulty in completing a set.)
 From the day this Quarter Eagle was minted it was a rarity, with only 2,710 coins produced.
-The vast majority were melted and no longer exist.
-The few collectors who are fortunate to own this 1808 Quarter Eagle have the most sought-after coin to complete their set, as it can be many years before a coin like this even emerges onto the market for sale.
+The few collectors who are fortunate to own this 1808 Quarter Eagle have the most sought-after coin to complete their set.

 Leaving your legacy: it’s personal